durdure/printf/README.md

-#printf
+#Printf
+##Group project

 #Description

 --------------------------------------------------------------------------------------------

 The printf function sends formatted output to stdout.
-A custom _printf() for learning purposes was developed by cohort  #12 students duresa and ---------.
+A custom _printf() for learning purposes was developed by cohort  #12 students duresa and Ejike Emueze.

 ---------------------------------------------------------------------------------------------
 #### Authorized functions and macros